CenturyLinkCloud/PublicKB/Servers/exporting-a-vm-to-an-ovf-from-vmware-workstation-for-import-into-the-centurylink-cloud.md

 <p>A progress bar will be displayed showing the task completion.</p>
 </li>
 <li><p>To reduce file transfer time, and ensure file integrity, it is recommended to use an archival tool such as the open source 7zip to compress the OVF folder.
 Once the archive is created, it is advised calculate a checksum to ensure the
   integrity of your files.
 This can be done in most archival programs, in 7zip, simply highlight the archive and go to “File” and selecting “Calculate Checksum”.
-The checksum value can provided to the Tier 3 NOC to ensure the integrity of the uploaded archive.</p>
+The checksum value can provided to the CenturyLink Cloud NOC to ensure the integrity of the uploaded archive.</p>
 <p><img src="https://t3n.zendesk.com/attachments/token/vosgvxtvv8qe6qo/?name=checksum.PNG" alt="checksum.PNG" />
 </p>